clangstonhinton/sql-challenge/README.md

 ## Approach

  - A data model was developed to depict the Entity Relationship Diagram of the tables in the database leveraging QuickDBD.

 ![QuickDBD-export](https://user-images.githubusercontent.com/44728723/219783880-da0d5c91-ade6-427a-b7cc-5e2a50eba223.png)

  - Table schemas were created for each table specifying the data types, primary keys, foreign keys and other contraints.
  - Values for the tables were imported from the sourced CSV files (listed below).
-    - The data were analyzed using INNER JOINS, WHERE statements, ORDER BYs, COUNTs and other filters and constraints.
+ - WeatherPyThe data were analyzed using INNER JOINS, WHERE statements, ORDER BYs, COUNTs and other filters and constraints.
-    - Views were created to house the resulting outputs from step # 4 above.
+ - WeatherPyViews were created to house the resulting outputs from step # 4 above.

 ## Sources used for this analysis

 Six (6) csv files including:
  - departments.csv
  - dept_emp.csv
  - dept_manager.csv
  - employees.csv
  - salaries.csv
  - titles.csv